vito/bass/README.md

 or return values.
 Files created by thunks can be easily passed to other thunks, forming one big super-thunk that recursively embeds all of its dependencies.

-Bass is designed for hermetic builds and provides a foundation for doing so, but it stops short of enforcing it.
+Bass is designed for [hermetic][t-hermetic] builds and provides a foundation for doing so, but it stops short of enforcing it.
 It trades purity for ergonomics, sticking to familiar CLIs instead of abstract declarative configs.
-For reproducible artifacts, your thunks must be [hermetic][t-hermetic-thunk].
+For reproducible artifacts, your thunks must be hermetic.
 But if you simply don't care yet, YOLO and `apt-get` all day and fix it up later.

 For a quick run-through of these ideas, check out the [Bass homepage][bass].